telepresenceio/telepresence/docs/index.md

+Have you ever wanted the quick development cycle of local code while still having your code run within a remote Kubernetes cluster?
+Telepresence allows you to run your code locally while still:

+1. Giving your code access to Services in a remote Kubernetes cluster.
+2. Giving your code access to cloud resources like AWS RDS or Google PubSub.
+3. Allowing Kubernetes to access your code as if it were in a normal pod within the cluster.

 ## Theory of operation

 Let's assume you have a web service which listens on port 8080, and has a Dockerfile which gets built to an image called `examplecom/yourcode`.